astropy/astropy-healpix/docs/cone_search.rst

-Seaching for pixels around a position (cone search)
+Searching for pixels around a position (cone search)
 ===================================================

 A common operation when using HEALPix maps is to try and find all pixels